Questions That Don't Have Easy Answers: Reflections of a Pilgrim

 John Paul II gave us a vision of human dignity that was rooted in the Gospel but spoke to contemporary concerns about freedom and fulfilment.
 Benedict XVI showed us how authentic liturgy and serious theology could engage modern questions without compromising Catholic identity.
 Both demonstrated that you didn't have to choose between faithfulness and relevance.

 The synthesis is still a work in progress.
 It always will be.
 Pope Francis invites us to discern together, offering a pastoral accompaniment that asks us to listen before we answer.
 The intention is good. to create space for dialogue and mercy.
-But the result of his pontificate was sometimes more confusion rather than clarity.
+But the result of his pontificate was sometimes more confusion than clarity.
 Important questions got answered with "dialogue" or "discern" rather than clear guidance.

 Why Certainty Isn't Always Wisdom